KaziMuktadirAhmed/ALgebric-Calculator-SPL-1-/README.md

  1. The get_token() need a delimeter to set diffence from one token type to another.
  2. The delimiter considered in this function are ' ', +, -, /, *, %, ^, (, ), =
- 3. The function will not separate a text 555x into 555 and x beacuse there is no delimeter between them
- 4. But it will separte 555*x or 555 x into 555 and x